PacktPublishing/Modern-C-plus-plus-Efficient-and-Scalable-Application-Development/README.md

 <li>Create client-server applications that communicate over TCP/IP</li>
 <li>Use design patterns to solve real-world problems</li>
 </ul>
-<p>The readers should be equipped with the following configurations of the environment:</p>
+<h3>The readers should be equipped with the following configurations of the environment:</h3>
 <ul>
 <li>C++11 (Intel, IBM, Sun, Apple, and Microsoft, as well as the open source GCC)</li>
 <li>Visual C++ 2017 Community Edition</li>